Itozee/1205-week9/README.md

 The project utilized Python in Visual Studio Code and Microsoft Excel.

 The libraries that will be loaded into python for this analysis are;

 -- Pandas

 -- Openpyxl (Microsoft Excel)

+ We also used some modules imported from the openpyxl library, the modules used are;

+-- from openpyxl import Workbook
+-- from openpyxl.utils.dataframe import dataframe_to_rows
+-- from openpyxl.chart import BarChart, Series, Reference

+I plan to elaborate on the utilization of these modules when I begin implementing them during the course of the project.

 # Steps Followed